peter28data/SQL-/README.md

 ---

-## 🧩 Changes made: Chat-GPT Graph vs Senior Analyst
+## 🧩 Changes Made: Chat-GPT Graph vs Senior Analyst
-1. Red marker for average across categories and Title size
+1. Red dash marker for average across all categories

-2. Shaded color based the Count of Categories
+2. Shaded color integrated with Count of Categories

-3. Figure size changed from (10,6) to (7,4)
+3. Figure size changed from (10,6) to (7,4) for readability

 ---

-## 🎯 Recap
+## 🎯 Recap: SQL Queries
 1. Trimmed Data to remove numbers from street names
 2. Split Strings to remove 'St, Ave, Ln'
 3. Aggregated by Noise-Type Categories